davidc6/exploring_rust/rust-notes/low-latency.md

 - Lock-free data structures design is more practical (such as Buffer, List, Queue, Map etc)
 - Lock-free stack is an example

+## Crates

+- [crossbeam](https://github.com/crossbeam-rs/crossbeam) - a set of tools for
+concurrent programming.